WaiveCar/Waivecar/src/views/site/faq.md

 If the battery is over 25 miles charged, you can park at any 3 hour public parking spot in Santa Monica excluding metered parking.
 Outside of Santa Monica 12 hours of free parking is needed.
 Please note, if the battery is under 25 miles charged you MUST return it at the headquarters at 2102 Pico Blvd in Santa Monica (Not 2102 Pico near S Alverado St).

-However, after 10pm, parking must be valid until 10:00 AM that morning.
+However, after 10pm, parking must be valid until 10:00 AM.

 ### Where can I **NOT** park?
 Private parking spaces, parking garages, permit-only spots, any business parking lot, or ANYWHERE not in our operating area!
 Make sure to check street signs so that there are no parking restrictions on the spot for 3 hours(in SM) and 12 hours (Outside of SM).

-We have a program where you can declare a parking space you own to be valid for any waivecar to park at.
-[Check out our medium post for more info](https://medium.com/@Waive/want-waivecars-to-magically-appear-delivered-free-to-your-driveway-fa05bb3a345b).
+<aside>We have a program where you can declare a parking space you own to be valid for any WaiveCar to park at called WaivePark described at our blog.</aside>

 Restricted parking includes: